 The fundamental difference between the two is that the carrying amount depends on the value in the company’s books or the balance sheet.
-Market value, on the other hand, is based on supply and demand factors.
+On the other hand, market value is based on supply and demand factors.

 For example, a company bought a building five years back.
 In the market, there is an appreciation in the value of the building.
 But, the company has been depreciating the building over the years.
 The appreciation in value reflects the market value of the building, while the book value of the building is the carrying amount.

 A company that takes good care of its assets may find that the market value of its assets is more than the market value of identical assets in the market.
 It could further widen the gap between the carrying and market value of the asset.
-The carrying amount, however, depends on the depreciation method that a company selects.
+However, the carrying amount depends on the depreciation method that a company selects.

 The carrying amount of an asset is always dropping.
 On the other hand, the market value may decrease or increase depending on the demand and supply for that asset.

 The concept of carrying amount is fundamental.
-It helps a manager to quickly calculate the book value of an asset by just looking at the balance sheet.
+It helps a manager quickly calculate an asset’s book value by just looking at the balance sheet.
 Moreover, the carrying amount is also useful for analysts when analyzing the financial statements of a company.
 However, for several decisions, we need to look at a market value too.
-Carrying value alone is not enough.1–3Last updated on : August 8th, 2020
+Carrying value alone is not enough.